 Every year, more Brighton homeowners adopt rooftop solar panels to lower their carbon footprint and add value to their property.
-Solar power can reduce your energy costs and shrink your carbon footprint.
-However, it's important to hire a qualified solar installer.
+Making the switch to solar power allows you to cut your utility bills and shrink your environmental impact.
+But you'll want to find a trustworthy installation company first.
 That’s why we’ve analyzed the options and compiled a guide to the most trustworthy solar providers in Brighton.
-These top providers offer high-quality and reliable services.
+These top installers offer high-quality and reliable services.

 Our Rating